Juan de Anchieta: Sacred Music

-Some thirty of Juan de Anchieta's compositions survive, among them two complete Masses, two Magnificats, a Salve Regina, four attributed Passion settings, with other sacred works and four compositions with Spanish texts.
-The two Masses and many motets which survived show extensive use of plainsong and much chordal writing.
+A total of about thirty compositions by Juan de Anchieta have been preserved.
+Among these are four pieces with Spanish lyrics, several general sacred works, four attributed Passions, one Salve Regina, two Magnificats, and two complete Masses.
+Musically, his surviving Masses and motets are notable for their frequent use of plainsong and predominantly chordal textures.

 He was among the leading Spanish composers of his generation, writing music for the ample resources of the court chapel of the Catholic Monarchs.
 He was not very progressive, but his compositions showcased mastery over the Spanish Renaissance style.
 His music was generally written for large choirs and included frequent imitation at the unison, fourth, fifth, and octave.

 Anchieta might be the author of the motet Epitaphion Alexandri Agricolae symphonistae regis Castiliae (published in 1538), which contains important details of the Agricola's biography.
 The four Passion settings attributed to him, homophonic four-voice responsorials, are the first of their kind in Spain.
 One of his most popular pieces was Dos ánades, which was described by Francisco de Quevedo in 1626 as "frequently sung, though old fashioned".